Prapthi564/MPPC23-Power-Apps/lab4/README.md

     ![](./assets/warn-solution-checker-prod.png)

+     >**Note**: This may take a few moments to appear.
+In the meantime, please feel free to proceed with the next lab.

      This email shows there are no solution checker issues found in our solution we just deployed to production: well done!

 ## End of labs